 The VE.Direct port is used to communicate with the solar charger.
 It can be used for several purposes:

 - · To connect to a monitoring device, such as a GX device or the GlobalLink.

-- · To connect with the VictronConnect App.
+- To connect with the VictronConnect App.

-- · For external control.
+- For external control.

-- · To program the load output behaviour.

 Special cables or interfaces are needed to connect to this port: